Guidelines for tiles and badges (Windows Store apps)

 - Don't use peek templates for notifications that are not conceptually grouped.
-For example, a peek template should never be used to send a news story if the photo or photos are not part of that story.
+For example, a peek template shouldn't be used if the photo has nothing to do with the text.

 - Don't use peek templates if the most important part of your notification could be off-screen due to the peek animation.
 For example, for a weather app that displays the temperature and an accompanying image (a smiling sun or a cloud), using a peek template would mean that the temperature (the point of the notification) isn't always visible.
 A static template that shows the image and temperature at the same time would be more useful to the user.